Bikeman868/NPL/docs/SYNTAX.md

 line.
 Line breaks are significant.

 Each message field comprises an optional qualifier, the type name, and the field name identifier.
 These elements must be separated by at least 1 space, but must not be separated by a line break.
-The optional qualifiers are `new` and `deprecated`.
+The optional qualifiers are `new` and `deprecated` are only meaningful for messages defined at the `namespace` level.

 The `new` qualifier makes the field required for `emit` statements and optional for read operations.